 Transportation and Traffic Management is designed to provide the student with a practical learning experience based on what a person in traffic management may encounter in his or her daily work schedule and also review some of the transition of the manager's job from past to present.
 The traffic manager's job will be analyzed with regard to his or her daily dealings with others in the supply chain management and how the manager is involved with and must work with each of the other areas.
-This career-tech course is a part of the Business Logistics Pathway and required course for an Associate's Degree in Supply Chain Management at Columbus State Community College.
-Students will need to enroll in Columbus State Community College (CSCC) to participate.
-Dual credit will be provided for FMHT 1101 offered at CSCC.
+This career-tech course is a part of the Business Logistics Pathway and required course for an Associate's Degree in Supply Chain Management at Columbus State Community College (CSCC) to participate.
+Dual credit will be provided for SCM 1101 offered at CSCC.